Take a fresh look at your lifestyle.

 Indeed, the prayer restrains from indecent and wrongful conduct.

-If our prayer is accepted, it will protect us from indecencies and sins.
-Otherwise, it wouldn’t, or at least not as much as if it were to be accepted.
+If Allah accepts our prayer, it will protect us from indecencies and sins.
+Otherwise, it wouldn’t, or at least not as much as.
 So, first, we must prioritize praying on time, and second, we must concentrate while performing it.

 Prayer is the Mi‘raj (Ascension) of the Believer